foundation-model-stack/fms-guardrails-orchestrator/docs/architecture/adrs/001-orchestrator.md

         1. This can be a simple configmap read not maintained by the orchestrator.
 Importantly, there is no in-memory registration.
         2. This will have to be updated when any new detector server or chunker is added.
         3. Consequence: The orchestrator absolves responsibility of language detection via the model ID paradigm i.e. every detector ID will supply a corresponding chunker ID in the configuration.
 Thus on request, an end user has to use detector ID(s) appropriate to the language they are expecting (whether on the user prompt or generated text).
+4. The orchestrator will be responsible for filtering/thresholding results from individual detectors.
+For now, default thresholds will be tracked in the configuration of detector servers read by the orchestrator.
+    1. Besides potential filtering of individual results, any results from a detector will be assumed to be the “results” returned to the end user. “results” is in quotes since this information will be potentially combined with text generation server result information by the orchestrator, but importantly the results themselves (such as scores or texts) will not be altered by the orchestrator.

 ### Chunker
 Note: The orchestrator will provide an API for chunkers, but chunker implementations will not be provided with the orchestrator.
 The following decisions are decisions that allow the orchestrator to work with chunker(s).